MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Line Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Line loads are loads exerted along a line.
-Line loads are useful to represent loads such as self weight of longitudinal beams or distributed load on beam elements along the span direction.
+Line loads are useful to represent loads such as self weight of longitudinal beams or distributed load along beam elements.

-Line loads are instantiated with the interface function ``create_load(type="line)`` and required at least two :class:`LoadPoint` tuple (corresponds to the start and end of the line load) - see Figure 3.
+Line loads are instantiated with the interface function ``create_load(type="line)`` and required at least two `LoadPoint`s (corresponds to the start and end of the line load) - see Figure 3.
 Using more than two tuples allows a curve line loading profile.
 `p` in the :class:`LoadPoint` tuple should have units of force per distance (eg. kN/m, kips/ft, etc).